The seven habits of highly effective people

 Or so I thought.

-In reality, it turns out that much of my personal philosophy is similar to the precepts Covey covers.
+In reality, it turns out that much of my life philosophy is similar to the precepts Covey covers.
 It's shocking, in fact, just how much of my personal and financial philosophies align with those presented in Seven Habits.
 I haven't consciously or deliberately emulated his teachings, but I've wound up in the same place nonetheless.

 For those unfamiliar, The Seven Habits of Highly Effective People are as follows: